 We invest in mortgage real estate-related assets.
 Any deterioration of real estate fundamentals could negatively impact our performance by making it more difficult for borrowers to satisfy their payment obligations on the instruments underlying such investments, increasing the default risk applicable to borrowers, or making it relatively more difficult for us to generate attractive risk-adjusted returns.
 Changes in general economic conditions will affect the creditworthiness of issuers or real estate collateral relating to our investments and may include economic or market fluctuations, changes in environmental and zoning laws, casualty or condemnation losses, regulatory limitations on rents, decreases in property values, changes in the appeal of properties to tenants, changes in supply and demand for competing properties in an area, fluctuations in real estate fundamentals, the financial resources of tenants, changes in availability of debt financing which may render the sale or refinancing of properties difficult or impracticable, changes in building, environmental and other laws, energy and supply shortages, various uninsured or uninsurable risks and other unforeseen occurrences.
-There can be no assurance that there will be a ready market for the resale of investments, as well as legal or contractual restrictions on their resale by us.
+There can be no assurance that there will be a ready market for the resale of investments because investments may not be liquid.
+Illiquidity may result from the absence of an established market for the investments, as well as legal or contractual restrictions on their resale by us.